 Making FPGAs more accessible to software developers and expanding the applicability of FPGAs across the compute continuum, from wearables to data centers and supercomputers.

-Developing mobile computing SoC architecture for eight-hour sustained operation and improve efficiency of power/performance by 10x for graphics, media, and sensor IP.
+Developing mobile computing SoC architecture for eight-hour sustained operation and to improve efficiency of power/performance by 10x for graphics, media, and sensor IP.

 Aims to extract key insights from neuroscience at the algorithmic level to provide guidance on future directions for neuromorphic computing architectures.